INCLUDED WITH MUSEUM ADMISSION; FREE FOR BURKE MEMBERS, W/UW ID, AND CHILDREN 4 & UNDER

 Ravenstail is an ancient geometric weaving style that predates Chilkat and is characterized by white, yellow and black designs originally made using pure mountain goat wool.
 The Chilkat weaving style evolved from Ravenstail in the early 19th century and incorporated more complex weaving techniques that allowed the weaver to depict curvilinear formline designs.
 Both styles of weaving continue to be practiced today and require expert skill, often taking a journey of over a year to complete a single robe.

-Join us for a free lecture with Lily Hope and Ursala Hudson on April 4 at 6:30 pm.
+Join us for free lectures with Lily Hope and Ursala Hudson on April 4 at 6:30 pm and on April 5th at 1:30pm!

 Lily Hope (Tlingit), Raven, T’akhdeintaan Clan, from Juneau, Alaska, is a Northwest Coast textile weaver, specializing in Chilkat and Ravenstail styles.
 Lily is continuing the teachings from her late mother, acclaimed weaver Clarissa Rizal, 2016 NEA Heritage Fellow.
 Lily practices the technical and spiritual methods in Chilkat weaving, teaching and lecturing nationally.
 She’s an award-winning Tlingit storyteller, an actress with notable roles in a Tlingit language performance of Macbeth at the Smithsonian National Museum of the American Indian, and Blood Wedding at Perseverance Theatre.
 Her current Chilkat robe is commissioned by the Portland Art Museum, and her award-winning Ravenstail weaving ensemble, Copper Child, was purchased and housed at Sealaska Heritage Institute.